Jewish Life and Learning

 The Alter Family School of Jewish Studies and Ivrit coordinates the delivery of the curriculum across the College, which includes engaging enrichment opportunities.

-The informal Jewish Studies teams, across the primary and secondary campuses, bring the learning to life, with extra-curricular events and activities, ranging from model sedarim, to Master Talmud classes, to Shabbatonim to Zionist camps.
+The Co-Curricular Jewish Education (CCJE) teams, across the primary and secondary campuses, bring the learning to life, with extra-curricular events and activities, ranging from model sedarim, to Master Talmud classes, to Shabbatonim to Zionist camps.
 There is always something happening, inside the classroom, and out, before, during and after school hours.

 Various elements of Jewish life at the College are outlined below.